-- SOCI 4200 Organizations and Work 3-0-3 Prerequisites: SOCI 1101 or SOCI 1160 or permission of instructor.
+SOCI 4200 Organizations and Work

+Prerequisites: SOCI 1101 or SOCI 1160 or permission of instructor.
 Sociological study of the nature of work within formal and informal organizations.
-Course includes a study of the relationship between occupations and careers, the social organization of work in bureaucracy, Voluntary organizations, theeory and concepts associated with the study of organizations, and individual stratigies for career entry. - SOCI 4540 Internship in Sociology 3 to 9 credit hours Prerequisites: Permission of advisor and Internship Coordinator.
+Course includes a study of the relationship between occupations and careers, the socila organization of work in bureaucracy, Voluntary organizations, theory and concepts associated with the study of organizations, and individual stratigies for career entry.

+SOCI 4540 Internship in Sociology

+Prerequisites: Permission of advisor and Internship Coordinator.
+An application for Internship must be completed by midterm of the semester before enrollment.
 Graded "Satisfactory" or "Unsatisfactory."
-Supervised, practical experience in an appropriate community agency; an opportunity for students of demonstrated maturity and judgment to discover the integration between theory and practice and make applications. - SOCI 4550 Poverty and Social Welfare 3-0-3 Prerequisite: SOCI 1101 or SOCI 1160 or permission of instructor.
+Supervised, practical experience in an appropriate community agency; an opportunity for students of demonstrated maturity and judgment to discover the integration between theory and practice and make applications.

+SOCI 4550 Poverty and Social Welfare

+Prerequisite: SOCI 1101 or SOCI 1160 or permission of instructor.
 An examination of the history, causes, and consequences of poverty in the US.
 Also discussed will be the history, philosophy, policies, programs, concepts, and practices in the field of social welfare.
+SOCI 4680 Sociology of Gender 3-0-3

+Prerequisite: SOCI 1101 or SOCI 1160 or permission of instructor.
+A micro and macro analysis of the social construction of gender and its resulting inequalities in the major areas of contemporary society, including the economic, family, and political institutions.
 3-0-3

-SOCI 4680 Sociology of Gender Prerequisite: SOCI 1101 or SOCI 1160 or permission of instructor.
-A micro and macro analysis of the social construction of gender and its resulting inequalities in the major areas of contemporary society, including the economic, family, and political institutions.

-3-0-3 SOCI 4800 Issues in Sociological Practice Prerequisite: SOCI 1101 or SOCI 1160.
+SOCI 4800 Issues in Sociological Practice

+Prerequisite: SOCI 1101 or SOCI 1160.
 The application of sociological knowledge to specific topics within sociological practice.
 These will include but are not limited to the following: domestic violence, rural sociology, environmental sociology, family stress and trauma, and drug use and drug policy.
 May be taken concurrently with SOCI 4810.
 May be repeated for credit with different topics.

-SOCI 4810 Issues in Sociological Practice

-Prerequisite: SOCI 1101 or SOCI 1160.
+SOCI 4810 Issues in Sociological Practice Prerequisite: SOCI 1101 or SOCI 1160.
 The application of sociological knowledge to specific topics within sociological practice.
 These will include but are not limited to the following: social gerontology, child welfare, mental health and substance abuse, community development, and nonprofit organizations.
 May be taken concurrently with SOCI 4800.
 May be repeated for credit with different topics.